batiste/django-page-cms/doc/placeholders.rst

 -----------------------

-If you add the keyword **parsed** the content of the placeholder will be evaluated as Django template, within the current context.
+If you add the keyword **parsed** the content of the placeholder will be evaluated as a Django template within the current context.
 Each placeholder with the **parsed** keyword will also have a note in the admin interface noting its ability to be evaluated as template.